icure/medtech-docs/sdks/how-to/how-to-manage-healthcare-elements.md

 :::

-After creating a filter, you can use it to retrieve the Healthcare Elements.
+After creating a filter, you can use it to retrieve the {{ HealthcareElements }}.

 <!-- file://code-samples/how-to/manage-healthcare-elements/index.mts snippet:use HE filter method-->
 ```typescript